 What is Resilience?
 And why does it matter for leaders?

-2020 challenged everyone in one way or another, as I frequently heard from the leaders I coach and train.
-However, some leaders were better able to withstand those challenges and readily bounce back; some even seemed to thrive.
+Have you ever noticed that some leaders are consistently better able to withstand those challenging times and readily bounce back; some even seem to thrive.
 These are leaders with strong and effective resilience skills.

 Resilience is not a ‘trait’ that you have or not.
 Rather, it is a combination of thoughts, behaviours, actions and more that can be learned and developed to help you build and strengthen your resilience quotient.